L. HUDSON, SEEDSMAN,

 Oz: $6.00, 1/4 lb: $18.00

 'DESERT or 'CALIFORNIA BLUEBELLS'.
 Brilliant royal blue, bell-shaped, inch-wide flowers, produced abundantly 2 months from seed.
 Hardy annual to 6 - 9", good for carpeting or edging.
 Stems and leaf-edges are red, and are fragrant when bruised.
 California deserts.
 Best in poor, dry, sandy soil.
 Makes a nice pot plant.
-Germinates in 1 - 4 weeks.
+Germinates in 1 - 4 weeks at cool temperatures.

 —Phacelia tanacetifolia.
 (1000) PHAC-150.
 Packet: $2.00